cisagov/cyhy-lambda-bucket-terraform/README.md

 [![GitHub Build Status](https://github.com/cisagov/cyhy-lambda-bucket-terraform/workflows/build/badge.svg)](https://github.com/cisagov/cyhy-lambda-bucket-terraform/actions)

-This project creats an AWS S3 bucket to store the deployment artifacts for any AWS Lambdas that will be used in a [CyHy](https://github.com/cisagov/cyhy_amis) environment.
+This project creates an AWS S3 bucket to store the deployment artifacts for any AWS Lambdas that will be used in a [CyHy](https://github.com/cisagov/cyhy_amis) environment.